Publish and Sell E-Books

 This course has a 3 month duration.
 You'll complete comprehensive lessons, quizzes and assignments before submitting your final exam at the end of the course to achieve your certificate.
 Courses must be completed within the 3 month access period.

-Read James Thompson's Profile
+Read Linda Aksomitis's Profile

 Frequently Asked Questions